kpango/resume/content/experiences/nojima.md

-As an internship, I gained experience in the development of EC site backend systems, in-house Q&A systems, and PoS systems.
+As an intern, I gained experience in the development of EC site backend systems, in-house Q&A systems, and PoS systems.
 Furthermore, I also got the opportunity to be the internship team leader for the Q&A system and learned to lead a team.